Bruno-Filadelfo/Bruno-Filadelfo/README.md

 I'm a 26 years old developer and hacking since I was 16.
 I love to code and figure it out how to solve deep problems using high-edge tech.
 My main focus are front and back-end development, making applications that impact the life of thousands of users.

-I am also a student at [11 | SP](https://42.rio/), a Software Engineering school that have [47 campus in 26 countries](https://www.42network.org/42-schools/).
+estudande de automação industrial mais no foco de programação orientado a objetos ddd [11 | SP]
 * 🌍  I'm based in São Paulo, Brazil
 * ✉️  You can contact me at [Brunno.Filadelffo@gmail.com](mailto:Brunno.Filadelffo@gmail.com)
 * 🚀  I am currently a student at www.rocketseat.com.br